kobaltz/mission_control-servers/README.md

 # MissionControl::Servers
-Don't use this yet as it is under rapid development.
 The goal of MissionControl::Servers is to provide a simple monitoring of the resources on your Ruby on Rails application.
 You can either use this directly on the projects or create a separate Ruby on Rails application to mount this in.

 ## Installation
 Add this line to your application's Gemfile: